Gienkooo/TwoConstraintKnapsackAlgorythms/README.md

 ## Overview

-This project implements two algorithms for solving the Two Constraint Knapsack problem, a classic optimization problem in computer science.
+This project implements four algorithms for solving the Two Constraint Knapsack problem, a classic optimization problem in computer science.
 The Two Constraint Knapsack problem involves selecting a subset of items, each with a weight and two constraints, to maximize the total profit while adhering to the weight and constraint limitations.
+This project compares algorithms in terms of their time efficiency (for exact algorithms) and proximity to the optimal solution (for approximate algorithms).

 The implemented algorithms are as follows: